Niche-Lab/modeling-guide/paper/_1-2_classification/ms.md

 | (-) | 0.12 |
 | (-) | 0.07 |

-This example illustrates a scenario where the positive outcome is rare, which is commonly encountered in abnormality detection tasks.
-Before judging the prediction outcomes, a threshold that defines how the the prediction probability is converted to a binary outcome is needed.
-If a prediction probability is greater than the threshold, the sample is classified as positive.
-In this example, the threshold is set to 0.5 for simplicity, the following confusion matrix summarizes the model performance (Figure 2a).
-Noted that the threshold can be adjusted for specific applications and change the confusion matrix accordingly.

 |  |   |Prediction| Prediction|
 |--|---|-----|-----|
 |  |   | (+) | (-) |
 | Ground Truth | (+) | 1 | 3 |
 | Ground Truth | (-) | 1 | 5 |

+Figure 2.
+Simulated hypothetical example of binary classification. (upper) The ground truth and prediction probability. (lower) The confusion matrix of the prediction at a threshold of 0.5.
+Follwed by classification metrics of accuracy, precision, recall, MMC, PR curve AUC, and ROC curve AUC.
+The performance of the original labels serves as a baseline for comparision.
+Any better performance metrics from the reversed labels are highlighted in bold and underscored.

+A threshold is needed to convert the prediction probability to a binary outcome.
+If the prediction probability is greater than the threshold, the sample is classified as positive.
+In this example, the threshold is set to 0.5 for simplicity.
+Take the 3rd sample as an example, the prediction probability is 0.38, which is less than the threshold, so the sample is classified as negative and considered as a false negative.
+Noted that the threshold can be adjusted to optimize the model performance for specific applications.

+and the confusion matrix will change accordingly.

+ Before judging the prediction outcomes, a threshold that defines how the the prediction probability is converted to a binary outcome is needed.
+If a prediction probability is greater than the threshold, the sample is classified as positive.
+In this example, the threshold is set to 0.5 for simplicity, the following confusion matrix summarizes the model performance (Figure 2a).
+Noted that the threshold can be adjusted for specific applications and change the confusion matrix accordingly.

 ### Accuracy